CustomTypeOne/LoopPatches/README.md

 **DO NOT attempt to use these patches until you have read and understood the documentation for each patch.
 Open the Loop Patches Documentation link (below) in a new tab or window and read the documentation.**

-* Hold down the control key and click (or right click) on the link for Loop Patches Documentation: https://www.craft.do/s/pakv8NO1oYpDgh
+* Hold down the control key and click (or right click) on the link for Loop Patches Documentation : https://www.craft.do/s/pakv8NO1oYpDgh
-* Select open in a new window or new tab of your browser and read about each patch
+* Select open in a new window or new tab of your browser and read about each patch provided by Jon Fawcett
+* New additions to the LoopPatches - provided by Marion Barker
+    * Add Now Marker, Main Charts: No documentation required
 * Then return to this page before continuing (the documentation page does not have the patch code)

 ## Feature Selection After Installation